China counters with tariffs on US products. It will also investigate Google

 China said it would implement a 15% tariff on coal and liquefied natural gas products as well as a 10% tariff on crude oil, agricultural machinery and large-engine cars imported from the U.S. The tariffs would take effect next Monday.

-“The US’s unilateral tariff increase seriously violates the rules of the World Trade Organization," the statement from a Ministry of Finance office said.
-"It is not only unhelpful in solving its own problems, but also damages normal economic and trade cooperation between China and the US.”
+“The U.S.’s unilateral tariff increase seriously violates the rules of the World Trade Organization," the State Council Tariff Commission said in a statement.
+"It is not only unhelpful in solving its own problems, but also damages normal economic and trade cooperation between China and the U.S.”

-In addition, China’s State Administration for Market Regulation said Tuesday it is investigating Google on suspicion of violating antitrust laws.
-The announcement didn't mention the tariffs but came just minutes after Trump’s 10% tariffs on China were to take effect.
+China is the world's largest importer of liquefied natural gas, with its top suppliers being Australia, Qatar and Malaysia.
+The U.S., which is the biggest exporter of LNG globally, does not significantly export LNG to China.

+In 2023, the U.S. exported 173,247 million cubic feet of LNG to China, representing about 2.3% of total natural gas export volumes, according to data released by the U.S. Energy Information Administration.

 In addition to the tariffs, China announced export controls on several elements critical to the production of modern high-tech products.
 They include tungsten, tellurium, bismuth, molybdenum and indium, many of which are designated as critical minerals by the U.S. Geological Survey, meaning they are essential to U.S. economic or national security that have supply chains vulnerable to disruption.